Shoreline Boat Safaris Online Bookings

 The cruise includes early morning and late afternoon Tea and Coffee breaks.
 Once again this gives one an opportunity to get more information from your guide/skipper.
-Shoreline Vessels have been custom built to the exact needs of visitors to the area, the deck of the Shoreline vessels have optimal viewing space ensuring you awesome photographic opportunities.
+Shoreline Vessels have been custom-built to the exact needs of visitors to the area, the deck of the Shoreline vessels has optimal viewing space ensuring you awesome photographic opportunities.

 The vessel has a shallow draft with minimal impact on the environment.
-All of the guides/skippers have numerous years experience in the bush in the area and therefore an exciting and informative trip is guaranteed.
-Other great opportunities exist as Shoreline also offers conferencing and wedding functions aboard the vessel should you be looking for something different. [/note]
+All of the guides/skippers have numerous years of experience in the bush in the area and therefore an exciting and informative trip is guaranteed.
+Other great opportunities exist as Shoreline also offers conferencing and wedding functions aboard the vessel should you be looking for something different.

-Shoreline Boat & Walking Safaris
+Shoreline Boat Safaris

-Our qualified Skippers and Game Rangers will give you interesting information and facts about the various wild life and ecosystem.
+Our qualified Skippers and Game Rangers will give you interesting information and facts about the various wildlife and ecosystem.

-[heading style=”1″]Animal Species that one may come accross[/heading]
+Animal Species that one may come across

-The AFRICAN FISH EAGLE - The female’s have a large beak, long white chest and deep cry whereas the males have a small beak, small white chest and higher pitched cry.
+The AFRICAN FISH EAGLE - The females have a large beak, long white chest, and deep cry whereas the males have a small beak, small white chest, and higher pitched cry.
 When mating they sometimes fly high in the sky, linking talons together, come tumbling down together looking as if they will crash into the earth, parting just before impact copulation taking place in the air for about 10 to 15 seconds.

 THE NILE CROCODILE

-A crocodile gets fortyfive sets of sixtysix teeth each in its lifetime which adds up to approximately three thousand teeth in a life time.
+A crocodile gets forty-five sets of sixty-six teeth each in its lifetime which adds up to approximately three thousand teeth in a lifetime.
 It will then drag its prey into deeper water,